OsmanEgretli/osman-mbio/README.md

 ## NPM Scripts 📜

 Below are the NPM scripts available for running the Cypress tests:

-- `npm run test`:
-  > This will run the Cypress tests in the default browser.
+- `npm run test`: Run Cypress tests in the default browser.

-- `npm run chromeHeadless`:
-  > Runs the AClassTest.js in headless mode on Chrome.
+- `npm run chromeHeadless`: Run tests in headless mode on Chrome.

-- `npm run chromeHeadlessDev`:
-  > Runs the AClassTest.js in headless mode on Chrome with development environment configurations.
+- `npm run chromeHeadlessDev`: Run tests in headless mode on Chrome with dev configurations.

-- `npm run firefoxHeadlessDev`:
-  > Runs the AClassTest.js in headless mode on Firefox with development environment configurations.
+- `npm run firefoxHeadlessDev`: Run tests in headless mode on Firefox with dev configurations.

 ------------------------------------------------------------

 ##  Generating Test Reports 📊

- > After every test run, a detailed report is generated with a unique timestamp attached to the report name.
-This ensures that each test run has its own distinct log, making it easier to backtrack or compare results across multiple test runs.
+After each test run, a detailed report is generated with a timestamp attached to the report name.
+This ensures distinct logs for each test run, aiding result comparison and analysis.

+- Report Directory: cypress/reports
+- Report Filename: [name]-run-DD-MMMM-YYYY-HH_mm_ss
 ------------------------------------------------------------
 #### Report Directory: cypress/reports
 ------------------------------------------------------------
 #### Report Filename: [name]-run-DD-MMMM-YYYY-HH_mm_ss

 ##  Car Prices Text File🚗💰
- > The saveHighestAndLowestPrices() function captures the highest and lowest car prices from the list of available options.
-This data is then saved in a text file with a dynamic name that includes a timestamp, ensuring each file is unique.
+The `saveHighestAndLowestPrices()` function captures the highest and lowest car prices from available options.
+This data is saved in a text file with a dynamic name containing a timestamp, ensuring uniqueness.

+- File Directory: Project root directory
+- File Name: car_prices_DD-MM-YYYY_HH-MM-SS.txt
 ------------------------------------------------------------
 #### File Directory: Project root directory
 ------------------------------------------------------------